Bioturbation

-Ecosystem function

-Functional Groupings
+Functional groups

 Bioturbators have been organized by a variety of functional groupings based on either ecological characteristics or biogeochemical effects.
 While the prevailing categorization is based on the way bioturbators transport and interact with sediments, the various groupings likely stem from the relevance of a categorization mode to a field of study (such as ecology or sediment biogeochemistry) and an attempt to concisely organize the wide variety of bioturbating organisms in classes that describe their function.
 Examples of categorizations include those based on feeding and motility, feeding and biological interactions, and mobility modes.
 The most common set of groupings are based on sediment transport and are as follows: